openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 ## Authorization Endpoint

-   * MUST use [IETF.PAR] to send the Authorization Request
+   * MUST use Pushed Authorization Requests (PAR) [@!RFC9126] to send the Authorization Request.
    * Wallet MUST authenticate itself at the PAR endpoint using the same rules as defined in (#token-endpoint) for client authentication at the token endpoint.
    * MUST use `scope` parameter to communicate credential type(s) to be issued.
 The scope value MUST map to a specific Credential type.
 This mapping MUST be used when obtaining user consent.
-   * `scope` parameter MUST be communicated from the Issuer to the Wallet either in the Credential Offer, or Credential Issuer metadata
+   * `scope` parameter MUST be communicated from the Issuer to the Wallet either in the Credential Offer, or Credential Issuer metadata.
    * The `client_id` value in the PAR request MUST be a string that the Wallet has used as the `sub` value in the client key attestation JWT.

 ## Token Endpoint {#token-endpoint}